thipages/dry-html/README.md

 ## Installation

-Either place a script tag in your HTML file like this
+Either place a script tag in your HTML file like this (corresponding to `src/auto.js`)
 ```html
   <script src="dry-html.js"></script>
 ```